What to Wear to a Massage

 Final Thoughts

 The key to enjoying a massage lies in feeling completely at ease, and your choice of clothing plays an essential role in that.
-Whether you’re experiencing a relaxing Swedish massage or an invigorating Thai session, selecting the right attire helps you get the most out of your treatment.
+Whether you’re experiencing a relaxing Swedish massage or an invigorating Thai or stretch session, selecting the right attire helps you get the most out of your treatment.
 Remember, comfort and communication are paramount, so never hesitate to speak up if anything feels off during your session.